Accelerating Particle-based Energetic Variational Inference: Abstract

 \section{Abstract}

-In this work, we propose a novel particle-based variational inference (ParVI) method that accelerates the EVI-Im, proposed in Ref. \cite{wang2021particle}.
-Inspired by energy quadratization (EQ) and operator splitting techniques for gradient flows, our approach efficiently drives particles towards the target distribution.
-Unlike EVI-Im, which employs the implicit Euler method to solve variational-preserving particle dynamics for minimizing the KL divergence, derived using a "discretize-then-variational" approach, the proposed algorithm avoids repeated evaluation of inter-particle interaction terms, significantly reducing computational cost.
+{In this work, we propose a new particle-based variational inference (ParVI) method for accelerating the Energetic Variational Inference with Implicit scheme (EVI-Im) introduced in Ref. \cite{wang2021particle}.
+Inspired by energy quadratization (EQ) and operator splitting techniques for gradient flows, the proposed method efficiently drives particles towards the target distribution, while retaining a meaningful stability mechanism.
+Unlike EVI-Im, which employs the implicit Euler method to solve variational-preserving particle dynamics obtained from a ``discretization-then-variation'' approach for minimizing the Kullback--Leibler divergence, the proposed algorithm avoids repeated evaluation of inter-particle interaction terms within each time step, significantly reducing computational cost.
 The framework is also extensible to other gradient-based sampling techniques.
-Through several numerical experiments, we demonstrate that our method outperforms existing ParVI approaches in efficiency, robustness, and accuracy.
+Through several numerical experiments, we demonstrate that the proposed method achieves competitive performance compared with existing ParVI approaches, while offering advantages in efficiency and robustness in certain regimes.}